rems-project/cn-tutorial/src/tutorial.md

 <!-- TODO: BCP: The idea that "resources have outputs" is very mind-boggling to many new users, _especially_ folks with some separation logic background.
 Needs to be explained very carefully.
 Also, there's some semantic muddle in the terminology: Is a resource (1) a thing in the heap, (2) a thing in the heap that one is currently holding, or (3) the act of holding a thing in the heap?
 These are definitely not at all the same thing, but our language at different points suggests all three!
 To me, (1) is the natural sense of the word "resource"; (2) is somewhat awkward, and (3) is extremely awkward. -->

 In CN, resources have _outputs_.
 Each resource outputs the information that can be derived from ownership of the resource.
 What information is returned is specific to the type of resource.
-A resource `Owned<T>(p)` (for some C-type `T`) outputs the _pointee value_ of `p`, since that can be derived from the resource ownership: assume you have a pointer `p` and the associated ownership, then this uniquely determines the pointee value of `p`.
+A resource `RW<T>(p)` (for some C-type `T`) outputs the _pointee value_ of `p`, since that can be derived from the resource ownership: assume you have a pointer `p` and the associated ownership, then this uniquely determines the pointee value of `p`.

 <!-- TODO: BCP: ... in a given heap!
 (The real problem here is that "and the associated ownership" is pretty vague.) -->
 <!-- Dhruv: Perhaps mentioning sub-heaps will help? -->

 CN uses the `take`-notation seen in the example above to bind the output of a resource to a new name.
-The precondition `take P = Owned<int>(p)` does two things: (1) it assert ownership of resource `Owned<int>(p)`, and (2) it binds the name `P` to the resource output, here the pointee value of `p` at the start of the function.
+The precondition `take P = RW<int>(p)` does two things: (1) it assert ownership of resource `RW<int>(p)`, and (2) it binds the name `P` to the resource output, here the pointee value of `p` at the start of the function.
 Similarly, the postcondition introduces the name `P_post` for the pointee value on function return.

 <!-- TODO: BCP: But, as we've discussed, the word "take" in the postcondition is quite confusing: What it's doing is precisely the _opposite_ of "taking" the resournce, not taking it but giving it back!!
 It would be much better if we could choose a more neutral word that doesn't imply either taking or giving.
 E.g. "resource". -->